-Entries are now invited for the 2020 Immanuel Arts Festival to be held at Immanuel Lutheran College from 21 to 24 May 2020.
+Entries are now invited for the 2022 Immanuel Arts Festival to be held at Immanuel Lutheran College from 19 to 22 May 2022.

 HOW TO ENTER

 2) Complete the online entry form at https://www.immanuelartsfestival.com.au/entries/

 Further information on the Festival is available at www.immanuelartsfestival.com.au.

-We look forward to your involvement in the 2020 Immanuel Arts Festival.
+We look forward to your involvement in the 2022 Immanuel Arts Festival.

-Compliance.
 Submission of an Entry Form and entry fee is acknowledgement that provided information is correct, entry/entries are the artist’s original work and bona fide property, and the artist agrees to abide by the Conditions of Entry of the Immanuel Arts Festival.

-All works must be the exhibiting artist’s original and unaided work, not previously entered into the Festival, completed within the last 24 months, and must be the property of the artist.
+All works must be the exhibiting artist’s original and unaided work, not previously entered into the Festival, completed within the last 12 months, and must be the property of the artist.

 The judge will consider the photographic technique plus the aesthetic, artistic and unique quality of all images when making their selections.
 An entry must not be created from more than one original photographic or digital exposure.
 Entries taken with film cameras or digital cameras must not be adjusted beyond a level that would be applied in conventional optical printing techniques, more detail as follows:

-* Acceptable adjustments are moderate changes to levels, curves, colour, saturation, contrast, shadow and
+• Acceptable adjustments are moderate changes to levels, curves, colour, saturation, contrast, shadow and

 highlights.
 Dodging and burning is acceptable.
 Removal of minor dust spots is acceptable.